OrdnasselaOttogim/BBVV-ProjectDelivery/README.md

 The user interface of the DApp is intuitive, visually appealing, and user-friendly.
 It features easy navigation and seamless interactions, enhancing the overall user experience.

-## **_Implementation Details_**
+## **_Implementation & Development Details_**

 The successful implementation of the BBVV System involves meticulous planning, development, testing, and deployment.
 The development process follows an agile methodology, enabling iterative improvements and continuous feedback incorporation.
+As for the workload of the project, we assure that it has been splitted evenly between the participants, as also most of the project has been made while physically in presence together.